agfianf/fastapi-auth-service/README.md

 - [ ] **Simplify JWT Payload**: Remove sensitive data (e.g., `email`, `phone`) and the `services` array from the JWT to reduce its size and minimize data exposure risks.
 - [ ] **Maybe, Centralize Permission Checks**: Store service access and roles in a database (cached in Redis) and create an endpoint (e.g., `GET /api/v1/auth/permissions`) for services to dynamically check user access and roles.
 - [ ] **Implement Logging and Monitoring**: Add logging for all authentication and authorization events to enable auditing and monitoring of access attempts.
+- [ ] **Build a Frontend**: Create a simple frontend application to demonstrate the Auth Service's functionality and provide a user-friendly interface for authentication and user management.
+- [ ] **Add Tests**: Implement unit and integration tests to ensure the reliability and correctness of the Auth Service.
+- [ ] **Improve Documentation**: Enhance the README and API documentation to provide clearer instructions and examples for developers using the Auth Service.